sidi-o/STIGS/WN11-CC-000038/README.md

 This confirmed that the configured security setting directly affected the STIG check.

-PowerShell Remediation
+## PowerShell Remediation
-The configuration was automated using PowerShell by setting:
+The configuration was automated using PowerShell

-UseLogonCredential = 0

-See WN11-CC-000038.ps1.
+See WN11-CC-000038.ps1

-Local Verification
-The registry configuration was verified locally:

-Expected result:

-UseLogonCredential : 0

 Tenable Validation
 The system was rescanned with Tenable after the PowerShell remediation.